 - Burns.
 Applying honey preparations directly to burns seems to improve healing.

 - Cough.
-Taking a small amount of honey at bedtime appears to reduce the number of coughing spells in children age 2 and older.
-Honey appears to be at least as effective as the cough suppressantdextromethorphan in typical over-the-counter doses.
-Some researchers think the sweet taste of honey triggers salivation.
-This, in turn, promotes secretion of mucus, which wets the airway and calms the cough.
+Taking a small amount of honey at bedtime appears to reduce the number of coughing spells in children age 2 years and older.
+Honey appears to be at least as effective as the cough suppressant dextromethorphan in typical over-the-counter doses.
+Also, drinking water containing a small amount of a honey/coffee paste seems to reduce the frequency of coughing in adults that have a long-lasting cough after they have been ill.

 - Wound healing.
 Applying honey preparations directly to wounds or using dressings containing honey seems to improve healing.
 Several small studies describe the use of honey or honey-soaked dressings for various types of wounds, including wounds after surgery, chronic leg ulcers, abscesses, burns, abrasions, cuts, and places where skin was taken for grafting.
 Honey seems to reduce odors and pus, help clean the wound, reduce infection, reduce pain, and decrease time to healing.
 In some reports, wounds healed with honey after other treatments failed to work.